Wesleyan-Media-Project/automatic-speech-recognition/README.md

 To create a dataset ([source](https://cloud.google.com/bigquery/docs/datasets#create-dataset)):

 - Open the [BigQuery page](https://console.cloud.google.com/bigquery?_ga=2.103652224.1250381803.1722868661-1595627548.1700335068) in the Google Cloud console.
-- In the **Explorer** panel, select the project for which you want to create a dataset.
+- In the **Explorer** panel, which can be found directly to the right of the BigQuery panel (you may have to toggle it open), select the project for which you want to create a dataset.
 - Click the Actions button (three circles in a column) of the project, and then click the **Create dataset** option.
 - Enter any unique name for the Dataset ID.
 Leave all other fields as the default.
 - Proceed directly to the **Create Dataset** button and click.